Free-Macrame-Patterns.com Logo

 Sailors Knot Sennit

-There are two types of patterns that can be tied with this decorative knot.
+There are two types of patterns that can be tied with the Sailors knot.

-The first is a sennit, which is tying the knot over and over, in a vertical design.
+The first is a sennit, which is tying several knots in a vertical direction.
+The knots can be close together, or be separated slightly.

-Something like this can be used as a bracelet, a belt, or a strap.
+A design like this can be used as a bracelet, belt, or strap.

 Loop 1